edenreich/PHP-Upload-Class/README.md

-make sure the form is submitted
+Make sure the form is submitted:
 ```php
 if(Upload::formIsSubmitted())
 {